Crosley Record Player Reviews 2017: Who’s the Best Sounding of them All?

 - Plinth.
 It is the base that supports everything in the turntable.
 It could be made of wood, metal or plastic.

 - Tonearm.
-It is where the needle was attached which provides contact with the vinyl.
+It is where the needle is attached which provides contact with the vinyl.

 - Stylus.
 This refers to the needle or the pin being put into contact with the vinyl to produce the music.